-A publication, whether circulated free or to subscribers, may be authorized Periodicals prices if it meets the basic standards in 4.0 and:
+[1-27-13] A publication, whether circulated free or to subscribers, may be authorized Periodicals prices if it meets the basic standards in 4.0 and:

 - a.
 Each issue contains at least 24 pages. - b.
-No issue contains more than 75% advertising (as defined in 4.13).
+Contains more than 75% advertising in no more than 25% of the issues published during any 12-month period. - c.

-c.
 The publication is not owned or controlled by one or more individuals or business concerns and conducted as an auxiliary to and essentially for the advancement of the main business or calling of those who own or control the publication.